nitad54448/yappari-5-1/README.md

   <summary>Changes</summary>

 ## Changes
+   - April 25, 2024 : Added a Nelder-Mead optimization method.
+Configuration and XML project files have new entries therefore old projects files cannot be read with this version and later.
+Release 5.1.79.
    - April 6, 2024 : Dynamically enable or disable options in the menus.
 Release 5.1.78.
    - April 4, 2024 : More cosmetics.
 Release 5.1.77.
    - April 2, 2024 : Cosmetics.
 Release 5.1.76.